fbpx skip to Main Content

 Dr. Luis Sierra

-This interdisciplinary course uses three Ecuadorian economic activities to examine how internal and external historical and social factors have shaped Ecuadorian society, generated foreign income, and had an ecological impact on the landscape.
-As we explore Ecuador from a biological science-focused perspective, we encounter human and environmental elements that bring to life the consequences of being a small nation in Latin America.
+This interdisciplinary course uses three Costa Rica economic activities designed to generate foreign income: tourism, coffee and banana production, local agricultural activities, and ecotourism to examine how internal and external historical and social factors have shaped Costa Rican society.
+As we explore Costa Rica from a biological science-focused perspective, we encounter human and environmental elements that bring to life the consequences of being a small nation in Latin America.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in mid-August after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.